Relic180/spa-bones/README.md

+# SPA-bones
+A single page app base that uses backbone.js, webpack and node.js to create an extremely fast application foundation.

-# spa-bones
+# Setup
-Bare-bones foundation of a single page app, built on a modified backbone framework and including a node server.
+Requires Node.js and npm.
+Run `npm install` from project root.